Skip to content

 Unless it was accidental.[1]
 This includes the ball must be marked before lifting or moving it or while rotating it in place (See rules 13.1d and 9.4b.)

-[1] A mental lapse is not part of the rules' definition of accident.
+[1] A mental lapse is not considered "accidental".

 No free relief from driving range fence.